Pop! (Nayeon song): Critical reception

-Teen Vogue's Lai Frances wrote “Pop!” pays homage to the grandiose sounds and production that embody what K-pop is known for: luxurious music video sets, designer outfits, and a plethora of instruments on top of a catchy hook that revives sounds from second generation K-pop, an era of which she's a fan.
-She’s inspired by TWICE as she turns herself into a leader, main vocal, main dancer, energy pill, and center visual all in one.
-With the spotlight already on her side, she’s managed to utilize it as a way to talk casually and let herself be honest about her growth and creativity in music."
+Teen Vogues Lai Frances wrote “Pop!” pays homage to the grandiose sounds and production that embody what K-pop is known for: luxurious music video sets, designer outfits, and a plethora of instruments on top of a catchy hook that revives sounds from second generation K-pop, an era of which she's a fan.
+She's inspired by Twice as she turns herself into a leader, main vocal, main dancer, energy pill, and center visual all in one.
+With the spotlight already on her side, she's managed to utilize it as a way to talk casually and let herself be honest about her growth and creativity in music."

-Beats Per Minute's Early, JT praised the song's catchy energy and its usage of retro and modern sounds, writing "She sings about her ability to captivate and it’s hard to disagree as the song maintains a fun and relentlessly catchy energy (the recurrent “pop pop pop”s in particular seem designed to take residence in the brain for days after hearing them).
+Beats Per Minute's JT Early praised the song's catchy energy and its usage of retro and modern sounds, writing "She sings about her ability to captivate and it's hard to disagree as the song maintains a fun and relentlessly catchy energy (the recurrent “pop pop pop”s in particular seem designed to take residence in the brain for days after hearing them).
 The song effectively mixes the retro and the modern where Nayeon sounds entirely at ease.
 An anthem for being extroverted and having faith in your own capabilities is a welcome change of pace in the pop landscape."

-NME's Daly, Rhian described the song as the best track on the album writing, "First, opening the whole show is the title track ‘Pop’ – a confident and assured piece of pop that’s bubblegum bright and just as addictive as blowing bubbles til they burst.
+NME's Rhian Daly described the song as the best track on the album writing, "First, opening the whole show is the title track ‘Pop’ – a confident and assured piece of pop that's bubblegum bright and just as addictive as blowing bubbles til they burst.
 Nayeon sounds nothing short of spectacular on the summer-ready single, sunnily warning: “You cannot get away from me / The twitch in your eyes / Your nervous gestures, baby / I want to pop you."